Lorddragonfira/Principles2020/README.md

 ### An IT software must only collect the personal information that they need for their purpose and use data minimization to ensure no other unnecessary data is collected.

 - [ ] Make sure to only include the necessary Personal Information in the collection form.
-For example an online magazine subscription should only need email address and name not their drivers license and passport numbers.
+For example an online magazine subscription should only need an email address and name not their drivers license and passport numbers.
-- [ ] Need to be very clear and explain to the client when collecting personal information the purpose for the data collection.
+- [ ] Need to be very clear and explain to the client when collecting personal information the purpose of the data collection.
 For example an online magazine subscription only needs email and name so they can send the Magazine to the correct person and they need to make it very clear before the collection form.

 ## Principle 2: Source of personal information

 ### An IT software must establish who the best person is to aquire personal data about an individual from.
 (Usually the individual who the personal information is about.)
 However, consent and authentication must be thoroughly checked to insure that the right individual's personal information is being collected.

 - [ ] Have an authentication system that thoroughly confirms and checks the person who we are collecting information from accepts and gives consent for the personal information being collected.
 This person is usually the person themselves of course.
 In NZ we can use Realme or use two or three factor authentification systems.
 For example 1:Email address, 2: Phone Number, 3: Have an app authenticator (Blizzard authenticator app)
 - [ ] When the person gives personal data about someone else, make sure you have consent from the individual whom it concerns or that lawfully it is okay.
-E.g Have a system in place where consent legitamacy can be checked and given.
+E.g Have a system in place where consent legitimacy can be checked and given.
 Working with the law enforcement and getting information through them.
-Only do this when attaining the information of the individuals through their consent might coincide with the law.
+Only do this though when attaining the information of the individuals through their consent might mean that it coincides with the law.
 - [ ] Have systems in check for any secruity flaws, e.g hire a security company to try and cheat the authentication system or "hack" into a persons account, and have them report the findings and where improvements can be made.